Skip to content

 • Last 2 days

-If the current workspace is configured with data authorization and the authorized data types include "Infrastructure", then you can switch to the authorized workspace in the upper left corner of the host Explorer page to view related host data.
+If the current workspace is configured with data authorization and the authorized data types include "infrastructure," you can switch to the authorized workspace in the upper left corner of the HOST Explorer page to view relevant host data.

 Host Details

-By clicking on the hostname in the host object list, a side-sliding host details page appears where you can view basic information about the host, extended attributes, associated information, and bound Views.
+By clicking on the hostname in the host object list, a side-sliding host detail page allows you to view basic information, extended attributes, related information, and bound views for that host.

 Host Labels

-In multi-host management environments, you can customize labels for each host to classify, filter, and query data based on attribute labels.
-After label configuration is completed, it takes effect after waiting 1-5 minutes.
+In multi-host management environments, custom labels can be added to each host to facilitate data classification, filtering, and querying based on property labels.
+After label configuration is completed, it takes effect after 1-5 minutes.

 1. Click the edit button to the right of Labels;

-2. Select labels from the drop-down list or press Enter to add labels;
+2. Select labels from the drop-down list or add them directly by pressing Enter;

 3. After adding, save.